iconify/documentation/documents/pages/icon-components/index.md

 Iconify offers components for several popular component frameworks:

 `include icon-components/components`

+If you are using framework not listed above, you can use [web component](../iconify-icon/index.md) that works with all modern frameworks.
+Web component is also preferred if you are using server side rendering.

 All icon components support loading icon data on demand from [Iconify API](../api/index.md).